 Normally we are going through a book of the Bible or a theme week by week and our pastor will be seeking to show the truths in the Bible and show how thy apply to our everyday life.

 What about afterwards?

 After the service our pastor will go to the door and you are free to leave at your convenience.
 You will probably notice that most people are not rushing away so if you take your time you will likely get talking to other and be made very welcome.

 Feel free to speak to our pastor on the way out with any questions that you might have or any needs that we can help you with.

 Do I need to be a Christian?

 Not at all.
-Many who come to our services are Christians and personally rest in Jesus Christ as their Saviour, however there are others who are not believers.
+Many who come to our services are Christians and personally trust in Jesus Christ as their Saviour, however there are others who are not believers.